ReaTeam/ReaScripts/Various/beaunus_Clip Splicer/README.md

 * Media Items are aligned _in sequence_, regardless of length.
 * Media Items are put on the _proper track_.

+## Workflow

+### Import the specification into a REAPER session.

+1. Run the script `Script: beaunus_Import_reaper_clip_splicer_json.py`
+1. Select a .json file that contains a REAPER Clip Splicer specification.
+   + If you are having trouble importing your JSON file, try validating your JSON file with schema/ClipSplicerSchema.json
+1. Examine the generated _missing file report_ to see what needs to be recorded.
+  - The report can be found in the same folder as the .json file.

+### Record the clips

+1. If the _missing file report_ is simple enough to manually trim each clip, simply record the clips without a lyrics track.
+1. If you want to automated the trimming process:
+  1. Import the _missing file report_ into a lyrics track in a REAPER session.
+  1. Convert the lyrics to markers.
+     + `beaunus_Add markers for lyrics in selected items.lua`
+  1. Set a reasonable tempo.
+In fact a super slow tempo will allow lots of time between clips.
+  1. Record the clips in order.
+     + You can easily navigate through the clip areas by using the marker manager.

+### Trim and save the clips

+Performances should be __loudness normalized__ to -23LUFS.

+If you have used a lyrics track:

+1. Split the performance using dynamic split.
+1. Trim silence at the beginnings and ends of clips.
+1. Name the takes according to the marker that cuts them.
+   + `beaunus_Name item takes by last marker to cut item.lua`
+1. Select the recorded, trimmed, items.
+1. Render items

+After all the clips have been recorded, you can again 'Import the specification into a REAPER session.'

 ## A closer look at the JSON object

 __Clip Splicer__ attempts to model the data as simply as possible.
 Refer to